Swetlanda/happy-belly/README.md

 - **Recipe Management**
   - **Recipe Listings:** Recipes are displayed as paginated cards with images, titles, descriptions, and tags.
-All users can view the listings, and each card links to a detailed recipe view. recipea are paginated by 8 with buttons Prev/Next below to click to other pages.
+All users can view the listings, and each card links to a detailed recipe view.
+Recipes are displayed in sets of 8, with "Previous" and "Next" buttons available below to navigate between pages.
-  - **Create, Edit, & Delete Recipes:** Logged-in users can create, update, or delete their recipes using simple forms.
-Recipes are sent for admin approval before publishing.
+  - **Create, Edit, & Delete Recipes:** Logged-in users can create, update, or delete their recipes using the "Create Recipe" form.
+All new recipes are submitted for admin approval before being published.
+Users can preview their recipe before final submission, with the option to either submit it or return to editing for further adjustments.
+A default image is automatically added if no image is provided, ensuring each recipe has visual representation.
+Additionally, a slug is automatically generated based on the recipe title to create a user-friendly URL.

 <img src="static/images/documentation/recipes_list.png" alt="recipe_list" width="550">